invakid404/cs2-radar-extractor/README.md

 Depends on
 [ValveResourceFormat](https://github.com/ValveResourceFormat/ValveResourceFormat)
-to extract the images from the compiled resources and [vpk](https://pypi.org/project/vpk/) to programmatically extract files from VPK archives.
+to extract the images from the proprietary compiled Valve formats used by the game.

 ## Quick Start